Borel regular measure

 Notice that the set A need not be μ-measurable: μ(A) is however well defined as μ is an outer measure.

-An outer measure satisfying only the first of these two requirements is called a Borel measure, while an outer measure satisfying only the second requirement (with the Borel set B replaced by a measurable set B) is called a regular measure.
+An outer measure satisfying only the first of these two requirements is called a Borel measure (differing from the usual Borel measure), while an outer measure satisfying only the second requirement (with the Borel set B replaced by a μ-measurable set B) is called a regular outer measure.

 The Lebesgue outer measure on R^{n} is an example of a Borel regular measure.

 It can be proved that a Borel regular measure, although introduced here as an outer measure (only countably subadditive), becomes a full measure (countably additive) if restricted to the Borel sets.